GoogleChrome/web.dev/src/site/content/en/blog/goibibo/index.md

   <cite>Rithish Saralaya, VP Engineering, Goibibo</cite>
 </blockquote>

-Check out the [SCALE on web case studies](/tags/scale-on-web) page for more success stories from India and Southeast Asia.
+Check out the [Scale on web case studies](/tags/scale-on-web) page for more success stories from India and Southeast Asia.